-Our Board, upon the recommendation of the Nominating and Corporate Governance Committee, has voted to nominate Mr. Oringer for election to the Board as a Class I director at the 2019 Annual Meeting to serve for a term of three years until the 2022 Annual Meeting of Stockholders, and until his successor has been elected and qualified or, if sooner, until his resignation or removal.
-Mr. Oringer is currently a member of the Board.
+Our Board, upon the recommendation of the Nominating and Corporate Governance Committee, has voted to nominate Ms. Bigley and Mr. Epstein for election to the Board as a Class II directors at the 2020 Annual Meeting to serve for a term of three years until the 2023 Annual Meeting of Stockholders, and until their respective successors have been elected and qualified or, if sooner, until their respective resignation or removal.
+Ms. Bigley and Mr. Epstein are currently members of the Board.